Disabled

 Nelson Mandela Bay is a suitable holiday destination for the physically challenged with a select variety of activities, attractions and accommodation options available.
 Many tourist- related organisations and service-providers within the Bay are also becoming more aware of the importance of accessibility and the special needs of the physically disabled.

 Accessible sights and attractions are available in, for instance, Bayworld (Port Elizabeth Museum Complex) and the Nelson Mandela Metropolitan Art Museum.
-The popular Apple Express Stream Train is also able to accommodate wheelchair-reliant visitors to the city while the Boardwalk Casino and Entertainment World, located on the beachfront, has been designed to fully accommodate all guests.
+The Boardwalk Casino and Entertainment World, located on the beachfront, has been designed to fully accommodate all guests.
 A great option during inclement weather is ten-pin bowling at the Boardwalk.

 Walmer Park Shopping and Entertainment Centre, one of Nelson Mandela Bay's up-market retail shopping complexes, is among the most wheelchair friendly centres in the region.
 Wheelchair-users have easy access to all the amenities within the complex, including the movie theatres, ablution facilities, restaurants, coffee shops and clothing stores.
 Other wheelchair-friendly shopping centres include the Bridge Shopping and Entertainment Centre and the Greenacres Shopping Centre.